Try it out!

 Our Giving Component shows the Giving donation form to the shopper after finishing their original payment.

-If the shopper chooses to make a donation, the donation transaction uses same payment method that the shopper used to make the original payment.
+If the shopper chooses to make a donation, the donation transaction uses the same payment method that the shopper used to make the original payment.

 How it works